Reviews You Can Rely On

 Wheeled Models

-In the world of pressure washers, you must often choose between a model that's light with no wheels or a heavy machine with a very large one.
-Having seen the easy-to-carry option we tested, here are the heavy-duty machines you'll need to wheel around.
+In the world of pressure washers, you must often choose between a model that's light with no wheels or a heavy machine with very large wheels.

 The Sun Joe SPX3000 offers the best of both worlds — it's reasonably light yet still has decent-sized wheels.
 In fact, both Sun Joe models tackle terrain better than most because the handle location and the balance of these machines make them easy to push and pull around.
 The Craftsman CMEPW2400 is similarly easy to maneuver.